bizley/Yii-AjaxDropDown/README.md

 You can find the form controller example in example_controller.php.

-## Preselected and post-validate data with JavaScript.
+## Preselected and post-validate data with JavaScript

 You can manipulate selected results by triggering the following events on AjaxDropDown object: